UNIQLO’s Third Saigon Location Ups the Ante | Saigoneer

 The collection, located in a corner of the store's ground floor, features solid colors in styles perfect for the warmth of Saigon.
 They would also surely fit in perfectly around the sunny confines of Phu Quoc or Quy Nhon, now that domestic travel is back in action.

-Osamu Ikezoe, General Director and COO of UNIQLO Vietnam, said of the opening – the brand’s fourth in Vietnam: “We are excited to offer another beautiful store in a prime shopping location…we aim to bring the best experience to our customers by offering not only creative visual merchandising, with the store design varying by floor, but also an original art installation outside by Vietnam’s famous architect, Vo Trong Nghia.”
+Osamu Ikeoe, general director and COO of UNIQLO Vietnam, said of the opening – the brand’s fourth in Vietnam: “We are excited to offer another beautiful store in a prime shopping location…we aim to bring the best experience to our customers by offering not only creative visual merchandising, with the store design varying by floor, but also an original art installation outside by Vietnam’s famous architect, Vo Trong Nghia.”

 The Landmark 81 outlet spans nearly 2,000 square meters and features an area where visitors can learn about UNIQLO’s sustainability initiatives, as well as a number of other exciting features.